Estimate Disclaimers: Terms and Conditions Samples for Your Business

 5. Changes terms

-Changes terms apply to any changes a client requests to the estimate and how any additional expenses will be paid for.
+Changes terms (or subject to change disclaimers) apply to any changes a client requests to the estimate and how any additional expenses will be paid for.
 Here’s an example of change terms you might see in an estimate:

 Any changes requested by the client to quantities, specifications, schedule, or other aspects of the services described in this estimate are not binding unless accepted by [company name] in writing.
 Any requested changes may lead to additional charges, which the client agrees to pay when requesting and approving them.